A Typical Day For Our Teen Patients

 Example Adolescent Boy’s Schedule

 In between lectures and therapy sessions, patients are free to play sports or games, run on our regulation-size track, read, socialize, or enjoy the view of our 30–acre campus from a picnic bench or a shady patch of lawn.
-In the evenings, patients attend 12–Step meetings on and off campus and gather around the fireplace for a reading from the Big Book or a discussion about spirituality and other recovery-related topics.
+Our center is extremely conducive to healing and we encourage all men and women to spend time appreciating our ideal healing atmosphere.

-On Saturday afternoons patients may participate in a purification ceremony, or “inipi,” a Native—American sweat lodge, where they sing songs, pray and connect spiritually.
+On Saturday afternoons patients may participate in a purification ceremony, or “inipi,” a Native American sweat lodge, where they sing songs, pray, and connect spiritually.
 The remainder of the day is filled with group therapy and 12–Step work, ending with a movie and other activities.

-On Sunday, patients wake up to a delicious breakfast buffet and ongoing group therapy sessions.
-Those who wish to attend religious services are able to visit the many churches located nearby.
-Visitors are welcome at Keystone from 2 p.m. to 4:30 p.m.
+On Sunday, patients wake up to a delicious breakfast buffet and then participate in various group therapy sessions.
+Those who wish to attend religious services are also able to visit the many churches located near our campus.

 Example Adult Women’s Schedule: